Genome Integrity Discussion Group June 2014

 In that spirit, the talks will cover a broad range of areas, including, but not limited to the DNA damage response and cancer predisposition, DNA replication, transcription, chromatin modification, recombination, cell cycle control, telomeres, chromosome segregation, epigenetic states, as well as the emergence of new technologies relevant to research in genome integrity.
 Although a primary focus is upon basic mechanisms and processes, these areas are pertinent to cancer and myriad human disease states, and it is expected that this will be reflected in the substance of our discussions.

 Genome Integrity Discussion Group meetings are organized under the leadership of John Petrini (Memorial Sloan Kettering Cancer Center), Susan Smith (NYU Langone Medical Center) and Lorraine Symington (Columbia University).
-This meeting will include a scientific symposium from 1:30 to 4:30 PM, followed by a networking reception from 4:30 to 5:30 PM.
+The year-end meeting includes a scientific symposium with a keynote presentation from 1:30 to 4:30 PM, followed by a poster session and networking reception from 4:30 to 6:00 PM.

 The Genome Integrity Discussion Group is proudly supported by

 Mission Partner support for the Frontiers of Science program provided by

 * Presentation titles and times are subject to change.

 Loss of ATRX Leads to Persistent Sister Telomere Cohesion that is Essential for Regulation of Telomere Recombination in ALT Tumor Cells

 Functions of the Mre11 Complex in Female Meiosis